gammapy/PyGamma15/tutorials/ctapipe/README.md

 This tutorial shows you have to get started with [ctapipe](https://github.com/cta-observatory/ctapipe).

+## How to prepare

+TODO: install ctapipe, download example data
+... how to check if everything is OK?

+## Agenda

 Some topics (subject to change):

 - setting up the package